Riet Velthuisen – Founder/Director

 Riet’s primary work is with the Company Dancers conducting all rehearsals and directing all productions.
 She passes on her European style which is evident in the dancers who have trained with her.
 On several occasions she has accompanied dancers to Holland to share her European heritage and training with them.

 Riet has choreographed numerous ballets for the Company.
-These include Floret Silva, Proclaimation, Classe de la Danse, Bonae Fortunae, Cinderella, and the Nutcracker.
-In addition, she has staged/choreographed Sleeping Beauty, Coppelia, Paquita and Swan Lake.
+These include Floret Silva, Proclamation, Classe de la Danse, Bonae Fortunae, Cinderella, and the Nutcracker.
+In addition, she has staged/choreographed Sleeping Beauty, Coppelia, Paquita, and Swan Lake.

-Riet is also involved in community education by speaking in public schools for Career days, physical fitness seminars and arts education.
-Her love of classical ballet is evident in all her work; whether she is speaking, teaching or creating choreography.
+Riet is also involved in community education by speaking in public schools for career days, physical fitness seminars, and arts education.
+Her love of classical ballet is evident in all her work; whether she is speaking, teaching, or choreographing.

 Jenny Spooner – Assistant Director

 Jenny also has a background in dance having studied and performed with the Andahazy Ballet Company where she was in major productions such as Giselle, Les Sylphides, Scheherazade, Los Seises, and Miraculous Stag.
 She also participated in numerous lecture demonstrations and smaller performances.
 After completing a pedagogy class taught by Lorand and Anna Andahazy, Jenny joined the teaching staff at Andahazy Ballet Company.
-Spooner later taught for Continental Ballet Company until 1999 when she focused her time on administrative duties.
+She later taught for Continental Ballet Company until 1999, then focused her time on administrative duties.

-Along with being an integral part of studio operations, student enrollment, Box Office, Alicia Smith has taught levels Pre-Ballet thru Ballet 1 there and been a substitute teacher.
+Along with being an integral part of the studio, student enrollment, and the box office, Alicia has taught levels Pre-Ballet, Ballet 1, Ballet 3, been an Assistant Teacher, and a substitute teacher, along with other roles.

-Prior to her dance involvement and awards throughout high school (at Stoneleigh-Burnham in Massachusetts), she trained at Ballet Arts Minnesota in ballet, pointe, and modern.
+Prior to her dance involvement and awards throughout high school (at Stoneleigh-Burnham School in Massachusetts), she trained at Ballet Arts Minnesota in ballet, pointe, and modern dance.
 Each year she performed in showcases like their annual City Children’s Nutcracker production.
 Alicia has also performed with the Dance Theatre of Harlem in Donald Byrd’s Nutcracker, in Minneapolis.

-Some of Alicia’s other work experiences include: the Children’s Theatre Company and working with students in Saint Paul Public Schools.
+Some of Alicia’s other work experiences include working with students in Saint Paul Public Schools.
 She’s been with CBC since 2011.